Bowen999/B0W3N/content/home/contact.md

 weight: 130

 title: Contact
-subtitle:If you have any question please contact me.
+subtitle: If you have any question please contact me.

 content:
   # Automatically link email and phone or display as text?